mucsci-students/2022fa-475-DragonAndDraugrs/README.md

 Developed by Noah Barger, Logan Eller, and Christian Shepperson

 Dragons and Draugrs : An Action Exploration RPG Experience.
+Jump into an imersive open-world 3D game, where there is a surprise around every corner.
+Can you complete all three levels and slay the boss?

 Travel through large landscapes defeating enemies to level up and banish the evil dragons of the land